petkopara/PetkoparaCrudGeneratorBundle/README.md

 php bin/console assets:install --symlink
 ```

-Optionally for the bootstrap theme, add this to your `app/config/config.yml`
+For the bootstrap theme of the forms, add this to your `app/config/config.yml`
 ```yaml
 twig:
     form_themes: